Claude Code

 CLAUDE.md File

-file in your project root to provide persistent context:
+Create a CLAUDE.md file in your project root to provide persistent context:

 - Project-specific instructions